gzussa/javacodegen/README.md

 java -jar javacodegen.jar outputfolder/ -p foo inputfile.xml : Run plugin 'foo' using inputfile.xml. outputfolder/ correspond to where the plugin is going to generate files java -jar javacodegen.jar outputfolder/ -p foo inputfile1.xml inputfile2.xml ... : Same as above but with multiple input files
 ```
-We can also get help specific to a plugin in order to access plugin documentation by doing the following for the **template** plugin:
+We can also get plugin help only in order to access plugin documentation.
+See example below with the **template** plugin:

 ```
 > java -jar javacodegen.jar -h -p template